MPH Program Director

 • Administer the MPH program in partnership with Virginia Tech faculty and staff and in collaboration with other Virginia public health programs; stakeholders; health departments; and local, regional, national, and international associations;

 • Guide strategic planning for the MPH program that is aligned with the missions of the program, department, college, and university;

 • Lead the MPH continued accreditation process by working closely with the Council on Education for Public Health (CEPH) and stakeholders at Virginia Tech;

 • Nurture community among and between students, faculty, and staff in the program and college as well as across the Virginia Tech community and the Commonwealth of Virginia;

 • Enhance external partnerships and funding opportunities for public health outreach projects related to the mission of the MPH program;

 • Collaborate with college and university development and advancement on engagement of MPH alumni and philanthropes;

-• Work closely with the professional Public Health Graduate Certificate and the undergraduate public health program.
+• Work closely with the undergraduate BSPH program and the professional Public Health Graduate Certificate.

 Faculty responsibilities include, but are not limited to, the following:

 • Participate in the instruction of selected MPH core and concentration courses and/or electives based on expertise of the applicant;